tred237/hockey-stats-game/README.md

-# Hockey Stat Trivia Game
+# Hockey Stats Trivia Game

 This game challenges users' knowledge of hockey statistics, by letting the user choose a hockey season and guessing which randomly chosen teams had the better statistic that is also randomly chosen.
 If the user guesses the correct team, a point will added to their score.